Take a 1-min quiz to get a Weight Loss Plan! Male Female

 • Add the garlic, ginger, and chili to the pot, cover, and simmer for 5 minutes.

-• Add the shredded cabbage and grated carrot to the pot, then cover and allow them to simmer for 3 to 4 minutes.
+• Add the shredded cabbage and grated carrot to the pot, then cover and allow to simmer for 3 to 4 minutes.

 • Stir in the miso paste and add the cubed tofu.